sravanthit1/first-repo/README.md

 # first-repo
-what is the purpose of the repo
+what is the purpose of the repo.
+ Sravanthi Thukivakam.
+ I love to explore new things in the world.